Miami University Associated Student Government (ASG) elected seven current members to cabinet positions on Tuesday, April 10.

 First year Jasmine Adkins was elected as the secretary for advancement and alumni affairs.
 Adkins is a double major in premedical studies and human capital management and leadership in FSB.
 She currently serves on ASG as a district 1 on-Campus senator, and she also ran for her seat unopposed.

 The final election of the night was for the position of secretary for diversity and inclusion, which junior Courtney Rose was re-elected to.
-She ran against district 3 on-campus senator Adrian Radilla and district 6 on-campus senator Samantha Galarza for the seat.
+They ran against district 3 on-campus senator Adrian Radilla and district 6 on-campus senator Samantha Galarza for the seat.
 Earlier this month, Rose also ran as one of the student body vice president candidates in this year’s ASG presidential election.
-She is an English education major in CEHS.
+They are an English education major in CEHS.

 Further cabinet elections will be held at this week’s ASG meetings.